Anker: Anker

 Anker began producing portable power banks and USB chargers before expanding into car chargers, wireless chargers, and data cables.
-In 2012, it released the Astro Slim2 4,500 mAh power bank, followed by the PowerIQ fast-charging system introduced at CES 2014 to improve device compatibility.
-Around the same time, a compact charger gained popularity online for its cylindrical "lipstick" design.

-In 2018, the company began using gallium nitride (GaN) components to increase power efficiency and reduce charger size.
-It later introduced the GaNPrime series with adaptive power distribution and multi-port charging.
-By 2020, research reports placed Anker among the leading global mobile-charging brands.
-The company extended GaN technology to portable energy-storage devices and home power solutions.
+Anker's main product lines include Anker Prime, Anker Nano, and Anker Zolo, covering wall chargers, power banks, travel adapters, and accessories.

+Anker SOLIX

+Anker SOLIX is a sub-brand for residential and portable energy products, spanning home energy storage, portable power stations and balcony solar systems.

-In 2023, Anker launched the Anker SOLIX brand for residential energy products, introducing the Solarbank E1600 balcony system and the SOLIX F3800 portable power station, which raised over US$5 million through crowdfunding.
+In 2023, Anker launched the Anker SOLIX brand (it replaces the PowerHouse brand launched in 2016) for residential energy products, introducing the Solarbank E1600 balcony system and the SOLIX F3800 portable power station, which raised over US$5 million through crowdfunding.
 The SOLIX X1 home energy-storage unit launched in 2024 and received a Red Dot Design Award.
-Anker's main product lines include Anker Prime, Anker Nano, and Anker Zolo, covering wall chargers, power banks, travel adapters, and accessories.
-In 2025, it introduced a Thunderbolt 5 docking station with 8K output under the Prime line and a compact five-port Nano charger.
+In January 2026, Anker SOLIX launched the E10, a modular whole-home backup power system for the U.S. market, with battery capacity expandable from 6 kWh to 90 kWh.
+The system supports solar charging and can be paired with an optional tri-fuel generator.

 eufy

-eufy brand was launched in 2016, focused on smart home products including robotic vacuum cleaners, home security cameras, smart lighting, and other Internet of Things (IoT) devices.
+eufy was launched in 2016 and focuses on smart home products, including robotic vacuum cleaners, home security cameras, smart lighting, and other Internet of Things (IoT) devices.
 The brand's products are sold through online platforms and retail stores worldwide.

 The company also entered the 3D printing market under the AnkerMake brand, debuting with the M5 model, which was funded through a Kickstarter campaign.
 Two models, the M5 and M5C, were released before Anker discontinued its 3D printer line in 2025.
 The company subsequently introduced eufyMake, a creation-tools line centered on UV flatbed printers such as the E1 model, shifting its 3D printing portfolio toward UV printing technology.
 Sales of 3D printing filament and accessories continue on the eufyMake website.

 soundcore

 soundcore is an audio sub-brand of Anker Innovations that was established on April 25, 2018.
 It produces Bluetooth earbuds, over-ear and open-ear headphones, portable speakers, and smartglasses.
 Anker began offering audio products in 2014 and launched soundcore in 2018 following the success of its wireless audio devices.
 The brand gained recognition with releases such as the Liberty Air 2 Pro earbuds with active noise cancellation and the Liberty 3 Pro released later in 2021.

-In August 2025, Nebula projector line was merged into the soundcore brand to unify its audio and visual products.
-The first device introduced under the combined brand was the soundcore Nebula X1 Pro.
+In August 2025, Nebula (Anker’s projector brand) was merged into the Soundcore brand to unify its audio and visual products.
+The first device introduced under the combined brand was the Soundcore Nebula X1 Pro.